Sinead Boucher: Purchase of Stuff Ltd

 On 25 May 2020, Nine Entertainment agreed to sell Stuff to Boucher for NZ$1, with the transaction due to be completed by 31 May.
 Under the terms of the transaction, Nine will retain some of the proceeds of the sale of wholesale broadband business Stuff Fibre to telecommunications company Vocus Group, and ownership of Stuff's Wellington printing press.
 At the time of the announcement, she said the purchase gave Stuff "a real chance to take our destiny into our own hands and forge a really bright new future".
 She also said she intended to pursue giving staff the opportunity to purchase a share in the company, and wanted to enshrine the independence of editorial functions from owners i.e. herself and future share-owners.

+Restructuring of Stuff Ltd

+In early June 2023, Boucher stepped down as CEO and became executive chair and publisher.
+As part of the restructuring process, Boucher also reorganised Stuff into three divisions: Stuff Digital, Stuff Masthead Publishing, and Stuff Brand Connections.
+In September 2023, Boucher confirmed during an interview with Radio New Zealand that Stuff was lobbying for big tech companies such as Facebook owner Meta Platforms and Google to pay for online content produced by Stuff journalists.
+She also denied claims by The Platform's founder Sean Plunket that Stuff had received financial support from the Māori iwi (tribe) Ngāi Tahu, which she described as motivated by misogynistic views about the abilities of women.

+In December 2024, Stuff was restructured into two separate print and digital media divisions: Masthead Publishing (consisting its newspaper brands) and Stuff Digital (its digital assets including stuff.co.nz, Neighbourly and ThreeNews.
+In June 2025, online retailer Trade Me acquired a 50 percent stake in Stuff Digital, with Stuff's property sections being rebranded as Trade Me Property.
+Under the arrangement, Boucher will chair the new Stuff Digital board, which will be split evenly into both Stuff and Trade Me members.

 Awards

 In 2012, Boucher was awarded the Wolfson Fellowship prize, the most prestigious journalism prize in New Zealand, which involves a 10-week stay at Cambridge University.